kptdev/kpt/docs/design-docs/08-package-variant.md

 example, a package should not accept a Porch Repository resource just because that happens to be the targeting mechanism.
 That would make the package unusable in other contexts.

+#### PackageVariantSet Status

+TODO(johnbelamaric): determine and document Condition types for PackagetVariantSet, aligned with what we decided for PackageVariant.

 ## Future Considerations
 - As an alternative to the floating tag proposal, we may instead want to have